-award process, the leadership and management principles are widely accepted by both academicians and practitioners (Calhoun, Griffith, & Sinioris, 2007).
-The Baldrige performance excellence framework assesses seven categories of performance including (1) Leadership; (2) Strategy; (3) Customers, (4) Measurement, Analysis, and Knowledge Management; (5) Workforce; (6) Operations; and (7) Results.
+Given the rigor and standardization of the review and award process, the leadership and management principles are widely accepted by both academicians and practitioners (Calhoun, Griffith, & Sinioris, 2007).
+The Baldrige Performance Excellence Framework assesses seven categories of performance including

+(1) Leadership; (2) Strategy; (3) Customers, (4) Measurement, Analysis, and Knowledge Management; (5) Workforce; (6) Operations; and (7) Results.

-SOAR Vision Group reframes the seven Baldrige categories as an Organizational Hierarchy of Needs in which successful organizations must fulfill each layer of the Hierarchy to achieve the desired results (see Figure 2) (SOAR_Vision_Group, 2017).
-Although the Baldrige criteria is specific in its evaluation, it is non-prescriptive in its style, allowing organizations to adapt the criteria to their own culture and operations (Goonan & Stoltz, 2004).
+SOAR Vision Group reframes the seven Baldrige categories as an Organizational Hierarchy of Needs in which successful organizations must fulfill each layer of the Hierarchy to achieve the desired results (see Figure 2) (SOAR Vision Group, 2017).
+Although the Baldrige criteria are specific in their evaluation, they are non-prescriptive, allowing organizations to adapt the criteria to their own culture and operations (Goonan & Stoltz, 2004).
 The Baldrige framework provides self-awareness for the organization through a comprehensive review of strengths and opportunities for improvement across cultural, strategic, and operational viewpoints (Goonan & Stoltz, 2004; Griffith, 2017).